tracim/tracim/README.md

 :warning: Using tracim without pushpin will mean no live message leading to unrefreshed frontend information.

+### Upkeep

+If you use default "file" storage for session, new session file will be created but not removed, which mean lot of unneeded file.
+To mitigate this, you could remove file older than 10 day with :

+    find . -type f -mtime +10 -print -exec rm {} \;

+You should use this command in both session data and session lock dirs.

+Another way to solve this issue is to set session to use another backend(we do support all beaker backend).
+We suggest to use redis backend, which will not created file to disk:

+    session.type = ext:redis
+    session.url = redis://localhost:6379/0

+read [beaker documentation](https://beaker.readthedocs.io/en/latest/configuration.html) for more information about sessions.

 #### More documentation about running Tracim and Tracim services